martin-braun/wp-base/app/public/wp-content/plugins/scss-library/readme.txt

 * Interacts with the database.
 * Converts a SCSS file into a style file.

-Obviously it will add a few thousandths of a second to the loading time of the site.
+Obviously it will add a few millisecond to the loading time of the site.

 = How much will performance be affected? =
 It depends on how many **SCSS** files you add to the list of styles and how complex they are.